wmde/wikibase-release-pipeline/docs/manual-installation.md

 You need a domain you own or control, and access to that domain provider's DNS settings.

-Choose two hostnames for your WBS services: one for Wikibase itself and one for the query service.
-These are the web addresses where people will access your Wikibase and query service.
-Many Wikibase users configure the query service as a subdomain of the main address.
+Choose two hostnames for your WBS services: one for Wikibase itself and one for the Query Service.
+These are the web addresses where people will access your Wikibase and Query Service.
+Many Wikibase users configure the Query Service as a subdomain of the main address.

 Examples:
 - Wikibase: `yourdomain.example`
-- Query service: `query.yourdomain.example`
+- Query Service: `query.yourdomain.example`

 In your DNS provider's control panel, create two records of either `A` or `CNAME` type, one for each hostname.
 Point both records to your server's public IP address.
 Note that DNS record changes may take a few minutes to propagate.